Experimental Approaches to Writing Research workshop | 9th June 2017 | organised by Sarah Raine and Craig Hamilton, Birmingham School of Media

 *This has been borrowed from Ed and Tom.

 This event was funded by a PGR Studio Researcher Development Award.
-More details of this year’s successful applications will be added to the website over the summer.
+See here for details of other successful applications.